eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 - `EonX\EasyUtils\Bridge\Symfony\SensitiveData\ObjectTransformers\NormalizerObjectTransformer`: this object transformer uses Symfony's
   Serializer component to transform given object to array.
 It will transform private properties of given object

-By default `DefaultObjectTransformer` has higher priority (10000) than `NormalizerObjectTransformer` (20000).
-If you want to change the priority of object transformers, you should set it in your DI configuration.
+By default, the `DefaultObjectTransformer` is used, and it has priority 10000 If you want to use `NormalizerObjectTransformer` or change the priority of object transformers, you should set it in your DI configuration.
-For example:
+Transformer with the lowest priority will be used first For example:

 ```php